 If you get in the habit of putting things away as you go it usually takes mere seconds.
 Have a “touch it once” rule.
 Instead of doing something halfway now finish it so you don’t have to deal with it again later.

-If you get a little bit behind a simple habit of resetting your home every morning or evening will set things back to rights in no time.
+If you get a little bit behind a simple habit of doing a home reset every morning or evening will set things back to rights in no time.

 You Will Love Having A Place for Everything

 Now that you know why you need to make a place for everything and how to give your stuff a home that works for it, all that’s left is to see it in action!